petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/category-facet.md

 **Display Frequencies:** Choose whether to display the term frequencies.

+**Order Terms By:** For Liferay 7.4 U56+/GA56+, you can choose the facet term sorting strategy: Term Frequency Descending (default), Term Frequency Ascending, Term Value Ascending, or Term Value Descending.
+Term Frequency Descending is the default and orders facet terms from most matches to least.
+The term value options let you order facet terms alphabetically.

 ### Displaying and Filtering Facet Terms by Vocabulary

 {bdg-secondary}`7.4 U48+ and GA48+`